 Heroin is a powerful opioid that the body can quickly become dependent on.
 When addiction develops it can be difficult to overcome, but it is possible.
-The first step of heroin addiction treatment is making it through withdrawal.
+The first step for treatment of heroin addiction is making it through withdrawal.

 Withdrawal is one of the most difficult parts of the recovery process.
 It involves a wide range of uncomfortable symptoms that can be mild or severe.
 These heroin withdrawal symptoms can also vary from person to person and will change throughout the heroin withdrawal timeline.